I played baseball for 17 years of my life. During that time, I had many different coaches and I began to notice repeating patterns among them.

 Assume that you are an idiot.
 In his fantastic book, Fooled by Randomness, Nassim Taleb writes, “I try to remind my group each week that we are all idiots and know nothing, but we have the good fortune of knowing it.”
 The flaws discussed in this article are simply a product of being human.
 We all have to learn information from someone and somewhere, so we all have a mentor or a system that guides our thoughts.
 The key is to realize this influence.

-We are all idiots, but if you have the privilege of knowing that, then you can start to let go of your preconceptions and approach life with the openness of a beginner.
+We are all idiots, but if you have the privilege of knowing that, then you can start to let go of your preconceptions and approach life with a beginner's mind.

 Occasionally, you’ll hear about this system-focused behavior in the elite levels of sport as well.
 “He coached under Bill Belichick and learned the Patriots' system.”
 Or, “He was an assistant under Urban Meyer and learned his way of doing things.”